HaxeFlixel/flixel-ui/README.md

 //These implement the IEventGetter interface for lightweight events getEvent(id:String, sender:Dynamic, data:Dynamic):Void getRequest(id:String, sender:Dynamic, data:Dynamic):Dynamic
-//Both empty - to be defined by the user in extended classes
+//Both are empty - to be defined by the user in extended classes

 //Get, Remove, and Replace assets: removeAsset(key:String,destroy:Bool=true):FlxBasic